scifir/scifir-chemistry/TO-DO.md

 - TODO: create triple_point and melting_point (maybe point classes)

 - TODO: in scifir-units add ionic_charge
+- TODO: maybe add an enum of colors for atom class

 ## AFTER NEW ATOMS (5)